-Project Team: Architect: DeForest Architects / Construction: Lockhart Suver Construction / Interior Design: NB Design Group / Structural: Evergreen Design Company / Landscape: Allworth Design
+DESIGN DETAILS: ARCHITECT DeForest Architects CONSTRUCTION Lockhart Suver Construction INTERIOR DESIGN NB Design Group STRUCTURAL ENGINEER Evergreen Design Company LANDSCAPE ARCHITECT Allworth Design

-What We Love: This impressive waterfront property is spacious, open, light, elegant and still warm and cozy.
-The indoor-outdoor connection is superb, with magnificent views to the lake.
-Overall this home integrates so beautifully into the beautiful natural surroundings… Readers, please share your thoughts on the design of this home in the Comments below!
+What We Love: This impressive waterfront house in Seattle is spacious, open, light, elegant, and still warm and cozy.
+The indoor-outdoor connection is superb, with magnificent views of the lake.
+Overall we love how this home integrates so beautifully into its natural surroundings.
+The project team has done a fantastic job of creating an attractive aesthetic from exterior to interior and accommodating the lifestyle needs of its multigenerational inhabitants.

-Note: Have a look at a couple of other popular home tours that we have featured here on One Kindesign from the portfolio of DeForest Architects: Exquisite nature-inspired modern retreat in Oregonโs high desert and Postwar split-level remodel in Seattle: Zipper House.
+Note: Have a look at a couple of other popular Seattle home tours that we have featured here on One Kindesign: A 1910 Colonial Revival style house gets a stunning makeover in Seattle and Home Tour: A 1930s historic home in Seattle gets a modern makeover.

 Above: The project team selected a carefully edited materials palette, connecting the house to the landscape.
 The flooring is a custom stained rift cut white oak.
 The light fixture above the dining table is the Branching Bubble Chandelier by Lindsey Adelman.
 Further creating an indoor-outdoor connection, lift-slide doors open and pocket into the walls.
 From this perspective, you can see the dock and the teahouse, which holds many special memories for the homeowner.